DiogoAndre/ProMotion-mapbox/README.md

 #### `map` or `mapview`

-Reference to the created UIMapView.
+Reference to the created RMMapView.

 ## Contributing